Learning Space Users Privacy Notice

 - Help answer your questions and solve any issues you have

 - Respond to any feedback you send to us

 We consider the processing of your personal data for these purposes to be necessary for:

-- The performance of our contractual obligations with you (e.g. to manage your studies, accommodation, your library access, your student experience and welfare while studying at Falmouth University), including the delivery of services you have requested
+- The performance of our contractual obligations with students (e.g. to manage their studies, their student experience, their engagement and welfare while studying at Falmouth University)

 - Compliance with a legal obligation (e.g. equal opportunities monitoring) or regulatory obligation (e.g. reporting to Government or governmental bodies)

 - The performance of tasks we carry out in the public interest (e.g. teaching and research)

 - The pursuit of the legitimate interests of the University or external organisations (e.g. to enable your access to external services)

 Your information will be used throughout the University with only those staff who need to process your personal data for the purposes set out above.